Outline and Preparation#

 int kill(pid_t pid, int sig);

-It is unsafe to call printf, sprintf, malloc, and several other system-level functions inside a signal handler.
-In technical terms these functions are not reentrant.
-This typically means these functions do not make use of local variables only.
-They maintain state across function calls (e.g., by declaring variables with the static storage duration).
+It is unsafe to call printf, sprintf, malloc, and many other system-level functions inside a signal handler.
+In technical terms this is because these functions are not reentrant.
+A reentrant function is one that is able to be interrupted during its execution and safely re-called before the previous invocation completes its execution.
+This typically means reentrant functions make use of local variables only.
+Non-reentrant functions maintain state across function calls (e.g., by declaring variables with the static storage duration).

-This exercise provides you with a source file, namely forks.c.
-The program implements various functions that use fork() and wait() in different ways.
+The file forks.c contains various functions that make use of fork(), wait() and waitpid() in different ways.
 You can run the program by providing a number as an input argument.
-For example, to run the first function called fork1(), you can run ./forks 1.
+To run the first function called fork1(), run ./forks 1.

 Read the code for each function and then, without running, determine the function’s behaviour, including what will be printed on the screen.
 You will need to predict if the function will create any zombies.
 Verify your prediction using a combination of output on the screen and the ps utility.
 Terminate any zombie processes with the kill command.

-Programs such as shells in Unix-like operating systems and web servers make heavy use of fork and execve system calls.
-This exercise provides you with a basic template for building a shell.
-The shell program properly reaps foreground jobs.
-But it does not reap background jobs properly, leaving zombies in the system.
-Your task is to understand the program and then properly reap the background jobs by installing a signal handler.
+Programs such as shells in Unix-like operating systems and web servers make heavy use of the fork and execve system calls.
+This exercise provides you with a basic template for building a shell in shellx.c.

 Open the file shellx.c and try to understand the code, including key functions.
 You should have an intuition what the program is doing: reading and parsing user commands, and interpreting them one-by-one, and reaping foreground jobs properly.